Sherri010/Flight-Planner-P/README.md

 # next steps:
  - have user upload files
  - set fixed locations for users
- - explore google earth to show traveled routes
+ - explore google earth to show GPS data
+ - see other users routes if public